bigsky77/tempest/README.md

  ##       🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊
  ##       Welcome to Tempest!

 Tempest is Starknet based AMM that impliments full Uniswap V2 style functionality.
+This AMM is meant as a learning project to fully explore the potential of Cairo.
+These contracts are presented as is.
+Not meant for use in production.

 ### Installation